-Step 1.
-Setting up Your WordPress Website
+Step 1: Setting Up Your WordPress Website

-There are two types of WordPress, and often beginners end up confusing them.
+There are two types of WordPress, and beginners often end up confusing them.

-First, there is WordPress.com which is a hosting service, and then you have the original WordPress.org also known as self-hosted WordPress.
-See our guide on the difference between WordPress.com vs WordPress.org.
+First, there is WordPress.com, which is a hosting service, and then you have the original WordPress.org, also known as self-hosted WordPress.
+See our guide on the difference between WordPress.com vs. WordPress.org.

 We recommend using WordPress.org because it gives you access to all the WordPress features that you’ll need.

-To start a self-hosted WordPress.org website, you’ll need a domain name ($14.99 / year), WordPress hosting ($7.99 / month), and SSL certificate to accept online payments ($69.99 / year).
+To start a self-hosted WordPress.org website, you’ll need a domain name ($14.99 / year), WordPress hosting ($7.99 / month), and an SSL certificate to accept online payments ($69.99 / year).